joseph-montanez/starter-app-native-ios/README.md

 	Integrating client project

 After that has finished its process a new file is created, **Starter App.xcworkspace**.
 This is the file you want to open in XCode.

+## Project Structure

+The goal of this project is to get you on the right track and apart of that is knowing where to put logic and where to put files.

+ - **Services**: This folder is for replacement logic needed for testing, or replacing logic.
+For example, all Http requests have its own service that be swapped out for testing this way we don't need a REST server for testing.
+Also this lets you swap out libraries, for example this project uses AlamoFire for HTTP requests, but wrapping this into a service we can now change out AlamoFire for another library if needed.
+This type of development is known as dependency injection or DI for short.
+ - **UI**: This folder is to support reusable UI elements, this can be further organized to have more sub folders for say buttons versus views.
+ - **Segues**: This folder is for custom screen transitions, which for iOS is called *segues* (/ˈseɡwā,ˈsā-/).
+ - **Api**: This folder is to support the backend REST API.
+The only job these classes should is take the bare minimum data, send it to the *Http Service*, and relay that back.
+Logic to deal with how the data is organized should be kepted out of these classes.
+There should be zero logic on dealing with the response.
+ - **Tasks**: This folder is to support task based / async work.
+A task can a few results, such as success and failure methods.
+A task can also be continued, paused, and emit progress.
+This is a really powerful concept to learn and can help facilitate concepts like Promises, or Futures.
+The point of this is to avoid callback hell since much of this is asynchronous, but also present it in a synchronous way.
+Here is an example:

+        let task = LocalStorageTask()
+        //-- Get storage from disk
+        task.getStorage()
+            //-- See if there is a UUID assigned .then(task.checkUUID)
+            //-- Check if there is a token .then(task.getToken)
+            //-- Check to see if token is authorized .then(task.isAuthorized)
+ In that example, the application is going to disk, then network and validating information long the way.
+The end result is to get a pure object that I can then use.
+At this point as a programmer wanting to consume the object I can do the following:

+            //-- Check to see if token is authorized .then(task.isAuthorized)
+            .success { storage -> LocalStorage in
+            	//... my logic here
+            }
+            .failure { (error: NSError?, isCancelled: Bool) -> LocalStorage in
+            	//... my logic here
+            }
+- **Models**: This folder is for classes / object to saved to disk for now...
+This is suppose to be simplified objects, but logic like validation, remote requests such as HTTP request might leak into here. *However* when it comes to validation, there is a big difference from validating a form of a ViewController, and validating data added to the model.
+Here is a good example to grasp, if you are implementing permissions, these permissions should not be in the model, of lets say a shopping list model, but in the ViewController or respective place.
+- **Utils**: This folder is just for helper functions used around the application.
+- **Controllers**: This folder is for ViewControllers used in iOS.
+- **ViewState**: This folder is to compliment ViewController's state.
+The way to think about this is, your ViewController should handle events, startup, shutdown, resume, but it should not handle how the data effects a model.
+So the way to understand view state, is to separate data, from the controller.
+If you have a text field, that value is stored in the UI, but it needs to be separated into the view state.
+So the ViewController will handle sending the data from and to the view state to update the UI.
+By keeping these concepts apart you can then safely implement stateful ViewControllers.
+It falls into play when you need to the state of a ViewController and save it to disk, so if your application does to background and then gets destroyed, you can recover with the last informaiton.